 Here is a question worth putting to your leadership team: if your ITSM operation was performing well, how would you know?

 Most IT Directors struggle to answer this cleanly.
 They can describe the absence of problems.
-“We’d have fewer complaints.”
-“The backlog would be smaller.”
-“The business would stop asking where things are.”
-But the absence of problems is not a definition of success.
-It is just a description of less failure.
+Fewer complaints.
+A smaller backlog.
+The business stops asking where things are.
+However, the absence of problems is not a definition of success.
+It is a description of less failure.

 What Monday Morning Looks Like in a Mature ITSM Operation